 Create New Departments

-As proposed in our last strategic plan, we aim to create two new departments within the next five years: a Department of Epidemiology and a Department of Environmental Health.
+As proposed in our last strategic plan, we aim to create two new departments within the next five years: a Department of Epidemiology and Biostatistics and a Department of Environmental and Occupational Health.
 Each of these would be spun off by our current Department of Global and Community Health, building on specific faculty already here but adding new faculty as appropriate.
 These departments will be necessary building blocks for a new school of public health.

 Create a School of Public Health

 We have made considerable progress toward developing Virginia’s first School of Public Health that will be merged within CHHS to become the College of Public Health and Human Services.
 The Council on Education in Public Health (CEPH), the accrediting body for educational programs in public health, has set forth requirements for a school of public health: 1) offering graduate degree programs in Epidemiology, Biostatistics, Environmental Health, Behavioral Sciences, and Health Administration; and 2) offering at least three doctoral programs in public health.
 Since CEPH already has accredited our Master of Public Health (MPH) degree (which serves as the Behavioral Sciences program), and the Commission on Accreditation of Healthcare Management Education (CAHME) has accredited our Master of Health Administration degree, and our first doctoral program (Health Services Research) is nearing approval, we are well on our way to meeting CEPH standards.

 Our next steps will be the creation of the two new departments (mentioned above)—Epidemiology and Biostatistics and Environmental and Occupational Health—along with doctoral programs in epidemiology and behavioral sciences.